'You suck more than Man Utd,' angry NZ users rip beIN Sports as stream fails amid final-day action

 Among dozens of other angry posts was: "You're getting sacked in the morning," - a sarcastic reference to one of English football fans stock chants at a failing manager.

 But beIN is already checked out.
-Last night was the final time - at least in this contract cycle - that will stream English Premier League games to Kiwis.
+Last night was the final time - at least in this contract cycle - that will stream English Premier League games to Kiwis, though some might stay on to brave its Championship (English second division), La Liga and Bundesliga action.

-Spark Sport has won the rights for the next three seasons.
+Spark Sport has won local English Premier League rights for the next three seasons from 2019/2020, kicking off on August 10.
 For local football fans, the only way is up.

 While beIN has infuriated subscribers with its failure to post any response, Spark has been all-hands-on deck to get its new service up to snuff in its early days (which have seen a couple of glitches with Formula One and hockey coverage).